ikiwq/annex-frontend/README.md

 Annex is an open source social network inspired by major websites like Facebook and Twitter.
 This project was meant to empower users by providing them with a platform where they can trust that their data is handled responsibly and ethically.
 #### Source code
-This is the frontend repository and the backend Repository can be found [here](https://github.com/ikiwq/new-annex-backend).
+This is the frontend repository, and the backend repository can be found [here](https://github.com/ikiwq/new-annex-backend).

 ### Screenshots
 #### Homepage